 Note: Orbitz is not in compliance with State of Wisconsin sales tax collection requirements and must not be used for booking business-related travel.

 Whenever possible, travelers should utilize university purchasing cards or the personal-liability My Corporate Card to pay for UW-Madison business-related vehicle rentals.
-The purchasing card may also be used to pay for gasoline for rental vehicles.
+The Purchasing Travel Card may also be used to pay for gasoline for rental vehicles.